Stem cell research restores mobility in rats with spinal injuries

 The treatment was administered to the rats three days after injury to the spinal cord, and the test subjects were also given drugs that suppress any immune system response to the foreign stem cells.
 These grafted cells appear to do two things according to the researchers: partially replace the function of lost neurons and stimulate host neuron regeneration.
 This encourages nerve fibres to sprout and restores connectivity between elements involved in motor and sensory processing, easing mobility difficulties.

 The next step of their investigation is to test out this treatment on patients who have had a spinal cord injury within the last two years and have little or no mobility or sensory function below the site of the injury.
-This treatment is moving forward swiftly and could be widely available within the next couple of years, which is great news for all those who struggle to use showers due to having spinal injuries.
+This treatment is moving forward swiftly and could be widely available within the next couple of years, which is great news for all those who struggle to use walk in baths and showers due to having spinal injuries.

 Image Credit: stevendepolo (flickr.com)

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.